n-hop/bats-documentation/README.md

   - **BATS**: BATS protocol is running in TCP proxy mode with BRTP(BATS Reliable transmission protocol), and all congestion/feedback mechanism are enabled.
   - **TCP**: TCP with default configurations, and default congestion control algorithm `cubic`;
   - **KCP**: Using the KCP instance from https://github.com/xtaci/kcptun, this `kcptun` implement high-efficient reliable transmission over UDP; and it has the Reed-Solomon codes for error correction.
-The following is the command to start the KCPTUN client:
+We used the following command to start then KCPTUN client:

     ```bash
     kcptun/client_linux_amd64 -r "{dst_host.IP()}:4000" -l ":{forwarding_port}" \